-Change in Nursing Home Resident's Level of Care or Liability Amount Description of the Exception Documentation Requirements Submission Address
+Change in Nursing Home Resident's Level of Care or Liability Amount Description of the Exception Documentation Requirements Submission

-1 To receive consideration, the request must be submitted within 455 days from the DOS and the correct liability amount or level ForwardHealth Timely Filing of care must be indicated on the Adjustment/Reconsideration Ste 50 member's authorized level of care or liability Request (F-13046 (07/12)) form.
+Address This exception occurs when a nursing home claim To receive consideration, the request must be submitted within ForwardHealth is initially received within the submission deadline 455 days from the DOS and the correct liability amount or level Timely Filing and reimbursed incorrectly due to a change in the of care must be indicated on the Adjustment/Reconsideration Ste 50 member's authorized level of care or liability Request (F-13046 (07/12)) form.
 313 Blettner amount.
 The most recent claim number (also known as the ICN (internal Blvd control number)) must be indicated on the Madison WI Adjustment/Reconsideration Request form.
 This number may be 53784 the result of a ForwardHealth-initiated adjustment.